 What I use for Pumping & Feeding:

-I love my Medela pump!
+I loved my Medela pump!
 Make sure you order extra bottles and membranes.
-I have two sets of everything.
-I got a great suggestion from my BFF to get a pumping bra and car adaptor as well.
+I had two sets of everything.
 Make sure to check with your insurance company, mine covered most of the cost of my pump.

-I also love my reusable bamboo breast pads, as well as some disposables I keep on hand.
+I also loved my reusable bamboo breast pads, as well as some disposables I kept on hand.
 You will need them!
 Make sure you read the care instructions on the reusables and they will last you a while.

-Love my Boppy and My Brest Friend Pillows.
-I keep one in my bedroom and one in my living room so I don’t have to go searching for them!
-I also keep an extra cover for both so I always have it available when one is in the wash!
+Loved my Boppy Pillows.
+I kept one in my bedroom and one in my living room so I didn’t have to go searching for them!
+I also kept an extra cover for both so I always had it available when one was in the wash!

 What’s in my Laundry room?